geanders/weathermetrics/README.md

 ### Converting between Celcius and Kelvins

-This package includes two functions to convert between Celcius and Kelvins, `celsius.to.kelvin` and `kelvin.to.celsius`.
-As an example of how to use these functions, the `lyon` dataset that comes with this package is used.
+This package includes two functions to convert between Celsius and Kelvins, `celsius.to.kelvin` and `kelvin.to.celsius`.
+As an example of how to use these functions, the `lyon` data set that comes with this package is used.

 To convert to Kelvins, use the `celsius.to.kelvin` function: